 When not at work, Morag is a mum to a very active wee girl, and to keep up with her, she has needed to take up a variety of sports!!
 She also enjoys spending time outdoors with her family.

-Ailsa is an Educational Psychologist in Training working in the Dee Locality.
-Ailsa is passionate about the representation of genuine Child Voice and ensuring that its presence is central to the work she carries out.
+Ailsa Mann is an Educational Psychologist working in the Dee Locality.
+Ailsa is passionate about Consultation and the representation of children and young people’s lived experiences.
+Ailsa is currently on Maternity Leave.

-Megan is an Educational Psychologist who works in The Dee Locality and is part of the ELSA training delivery team.
+Megan Borwell-Clark is a full-time Educational Psychologist who works in The Dee Locality and is part of the ELSA training delivery and supervision team.

-Melissa is an Educational Psychologist who works in the Dee Locality.
+Melissa Whiston is an Educational Psychologist who works in the Dee Locality.
 Melissa is a Solution Oriented Practitioner who enjoys building relationships with schools and families.
+Melissa is very child-centred and strives to ensure the best outcomes for all.
 She is part of the ELSA training team.
 Melissa has worked in Aberdeen City for several years and works full-time.

 Nic Chapman has been a fully qualified EP since 2014.
-Nic now works Part-Time and is based in the Don Locality, having returned from maternity leave.
+Nic now works Part-Time and was based in the Don Locality.
+Nic is currently on Maternity Leave.

 Nic is interested in supporting pupils with their mental well-being, emotional literacy and growth mindset work.
 Nic enjoys supporting schools with emotion coaching and is interested in neuropsychology and trauma-informed approaches.